spiral/docs/database/builders.md

 ```

 ### Quick Inserts
-You can simplify insertion process by talking directly to table you want to add data into, in this case we can easily simplify our insertion to:
+You can simplify insertion process by talking directly to Table absraction you want to add data into, in this case our code may look like:

 ```php
 $table = $database->table('test');